-- (i) their wing is getting detached in the water, - (ii) there is catastrophic damage on the quiver unable to ride away. - (iii) their wings are tangled with another competitor's equipment, or - (iv) the competitor has, clearly by accident and for a significant period of time, - (a) fallen into the water or - (b) become disconnected from the board.
+- 3.2.1. their wing is getting detached in the water. - 3.2.2. there is catastrophic damage on the quiver unable to ride away. - 3.2.3. their wings are tangled with another competitor's equipment, or the competitor has, clearly by accident and for a significant period of time: - (a) fallen into the water or - (b) become disconnected from the board.

-3.3 Clear Astern / Clear Ahead / Overlap
+3.3.
+Clear Astern / Clear Ahead / Overlap.